 Home videos have been around since the creation of traditional film cameras, but with the massive advancements in digital technology and HD or sometimes even 4K cameras being right in our pockets at all times, more video is being taken by everyday people than ever before.

-With a beginner video editing software, you can create quick and easy highlights of important memories like family vacations, birthday parties sporting events, school plays or your child's first steps.
-Cutting out all the unnecessary parts of the video and preserving all of the essential moments for the future.
+With a beginner video editing software, you can create simple highlights of important memories like family vacations, birthday parties, sporting events, school plays, or your child's first steps.
+Cutting out all the unnecessary parts of the video and preserving all of the crucial moments for the future.

 Since all of these entry-level editing solutions offer a way to export an edited video to social media, you can automatically upload a video to Facebook, YouTube or Vimeo for safe keeping and as an easy way to share it with friends or family.

-Impress Your Friends Or Advertise Your Business On Social Media
+Impress Your Friends Or Advertise Your Business Through Videos On Social Media

 Creating a short introduction or promotional video for your business gives you a chance to get yourself in front of a new audience of potential customers and add a more personal touch to your branding.